omgnetwork/ewallet/README.md

 - [eWallet API](https://ewallet.demo.omisego.io/api/swagger)
 - [Admin API](https://ewallet.demo.omisego.io/admin/api/swagger)

+__Note that to use the eWallet API, you need to call yourdomain.com/api

 ### Server SDKs

 To implement the sensitive calls in your server-side applications (such as crediting or debiting tokens from/to a user), the following SDKs are available: